 Are there lactation stations on campus?

 There is a dedicated, private lactation room in Science I, Room 123A.
-Please contact the Division of Human Resources, Equal Opportunity and Compliance at MSR 320 or (209) 667-3351 for other rooms available as needed.
+Please contact the Division of Human Resources, Equal Opportunity and Compliance at MSR 320 or (209) 667-3351 for access or to identify other available rooms as needed.